tjvantoll/www.tjvantoll.com/_posts/2015-12-21-technical-blogs-line-length.md

 ## What to do?

-Experts recommend line lengths in the 65–75 character range, but for a tech blog I think 75–90 is more appropriate to accommodate code samples.
+Experts recommend line lengths in the 65–75 character range, but for a tech blog I personally think 75–90 is reasonable to accommodate code samples.
 If you maintain a technical blog, pick a few lines at random, and copy and paste them into an [online character counter](http://www.charactercountonline.com/).

-If your site is using 90+ characters per line, as so many technical blogs are, consider tossing a `max-width` on the content to cap the text at some reasonable, readable width.
+If your site is using 90+ characters per line, as so many technical blogs are, consider tossing a `max-width` on the content to cap the text at some a readable width.
 Your pedantic readers will thank you.